-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for isc covery and remediation related to the assurance of Level of Care that are currently non-operational. • No 0 Yes Please provide a detailed strategy for assuring Level of Care, the specific timeline for implementing identified strategies, and parties responsible for its operation. l the ^
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Level of Care that are currently non-operational.

+Please provide a detailed strategy for assuring Level of Care, the specific timeline for implementing identified strategies, and the parties responsible for its operation.